This is a gear review about the Best Bike Computers for Touring, Bikepacking, and Mountain Biking 2023.

 Big data screens equals big bucks in many cases.
 And as the screen gets bigger it also gets heavier, not something anyone wants with their GPS cycling computer.
 Most people are surprised just how big these screens are in real life.
 It appears some people want smaller screens nowadays.

-All day cycling is a must for cycling computers.
-For most people 5-6 hours is a very good day in the saddle.
-For some it is much longer.
-Fortunately the modern cycling GPS computers have very good battery life.
-Several things will affect the battery life such as screen brightness, bluetooth connectivity, wifi connectivity, sensors, temperature and more.
+All-day cycling is a must for cycling computers.
+For most people, 5-6 hours is a very good day in the saddle.
+For some, it is much longer.
+Fortunately, modern cycling GPS computers have very good battery life.
+Several things will affect the battery life such as screen brightness, BlueTooth connectivity, wifi connectivity, sensors, temperature, and more.

 When I look for the best GPS cycling computers I want at least 12 hours of battery life when using all the features.
 And when I’m finished riding I can recharge and download the data from the GPS computer overnight.

-I’ve tried using a GPS watch as a cycling computer and I find they just don’t do a good job.
-The battery life on a GPS watch is nowhere near as a good as dedicated GPS cycling computers and when cycling it is rather annoying to look on your wrist for details.
+I’ve tried using a GPS enabled hiking watch as a cycling computer and I find they just don’t do a good job.
+There was a time not long ago when the battery life on a GPS watch was nowhere near as good as dedicated GPS enabled cycling computers.
+Times are changing quickly with GPS watches getting much better.
+But when cycling it is rather annoying to look at your wrist for details.
 I even mounted one around my handlebars and it was still rather average.

 Handheld Hiking Computer

 Overall, it was a good introduction to the possibilities.
-If you have a hiking GPS, try it out.
+If you have one of these hiking GPS devices, try it out.
 After a while, you will probably do the same as me and get a dedicated basic cycling computer.

-Smartphones are not quite there when it comes to being used as a cycling computer.
+Smartphones cycling Apps are not quite there when it comes to being used as a cycling computer.
 But they are getting close.
+Probably within the next 5 years, we may be using smartphones a lot more as cycling computers!

 A smartphone can be connected to the cycle computer to take advantage of weather updates and more.